SwedbankPay/developer.swedbankpay.com/modules-sdks/mobile-sdk/merchant-backend-sample-code.md

 {% include alert.html type="warning" icon="warning" header="Unsupported"
 body=disclaimer %}

-{% include jumbotron.html body="You can use Swedbank Pay provided sample code to jump-start your **Swedbank Pay Mobile SDK** application." %}

 You can find sample implementations of the Merchant Backend at [this Github repository][backend-samples].
 Currently there are available the following: